 A long-standing institute, Sir JJ College of Architecture, is the second-best architecture school in India and was set up way back in 1913; making it the first school of architecture in Asia.

 Apart from producing successful alumni, the college has always strived to stay relevant to the contemporary needs of society.
-Notable among such contribution is being a recognized participant of the ECO III (Energy Conservation and Commercialisation Project) which was a joint venture between United States Agency for International Development and Bureau of Energy Efficiency (BEE), India.
+Notable among such contributions is being a recognized participant of the ECO III (Energy Conservation and Commercialisation Project) which was a joint venture between the United States Agency for International Development and Bureau of Energy Efficiency (BEE), India.